Andrzej Rzymkowski

 Andrzej Maria Rzymkowski (born 21 June 1911 in Kraków, d.
-1986 in Koszalin) was a Polish architect and professor at the Wrocław University of Science and Technology and the Tadeusz Kościuszko University of Technology.
+30 June 1986 in Koszalin) was a Polish architect and professor at the Wrocław University of Science and Technology, Tadeusz Kościuszko University of Technology and the Koszalin University of Technology.

-He was son of Jan and Ludwika.
+He was son of Jan and Ludwika née Zoerner.
+He had a sister - Maria.

 Rzymkowski graduated in 1939 at the Lwów Polytechnic.
 In 1950 he became Doctor of Engineering at the Warsaw University of Technology.